 People who previously had been granted deferred action can request a renewal if the deferred action expired on or before September 5, 2016.
 People who had been granted DACA, but whose deferred action expired before September 5, 2016 can file a new request.

-Aliens can check the current status on the "Consideration of Deferred Action for Childhood Arrivals (DACA)" page on the United States Citizenship and Immigration Services (USCIS) website.
+Aliens can check for the most recent updates on the "Consideration of Deferred Action for Childhood Arrivals (DACA)" page on the United States Citizenship and Immigration Services (USCIS) website.

-To help you better understand the benefits of deferred action and the process for obtaining DACA relief, our Los Angeles, California immigration lawyers discuss the following, below:
+To help you better understand the benefits of deferred action and the process for obtaining DACA relief, our California immigration lawyers discuss the following, below: